Jingle1999/Recommendations-with-IBM/README.md

 Basically two datasets are provided from the IBM Watson Studio platform – the first one describes the user-item-interactions as csv-file, the second one describes the articles in the community in articles_community.csv
 In order to get a first overview over the data, please see the following two tables.
 The first one is a data overview describing the summary statistics of the dataframe.
 The second one is a histogram showing the data distribution of  the user-item-interaction.

-Data overview user-item-interaction

-Histogram user-item interaction

-There are 714 unique articles out of 1051 articles on the IBM platform.
-5148 unique users are creating 45993 user-item-interactions (x̄ ≅ 8.9).
-E.g. the most-viewed-article-id is 1429 with 937 views.

-3. Data Preperation
-After the analysis of the data some grouping of data was done to get a better understanding of the data as well as some data cleaning, e.g. removing duplicate values.

-user-item-interactions

-articles_community

-4. Modelling
-For the Rank-Based-Recommendations we need to sort the data to get the top articles.
-Later as preparation for the User-Based Collaborative filtering we also need to prepare a user-item-matrix (rows=user_id, columns=article_ids), that has only 1 and 0 as values, in order for us to check for similarity as dot product of two users and finalise our recommendation.
-Finally for the content based recommendation we use Natural-Language-processing-techniques (NLP) in order to get some content information, especially when facing recommendations for new users, that didn’t interact on our site so far.

-User-item-matrix
-5. Evaluation
-We the use the matrix factorisation as preparation for the SVD.
-This last part is used for the prediction of the latent features as well as check regarding how good our recommendation was.

-Similarity

-SVD

-Accuracy improves with increasing number of latent features As we don’t have ratings or another measure regarding the quality of the user-item-interaction, we only use the quantity of user-item-interaction as basis for our recommendations.
-However, as seen in the above pictures, there are some ways to figure out latent features in the datasets.
-It’s a first stepe towards Machine Learning (ML) and it seems as magically as ML itself, as we are here not just stating the obvious.

-Recommendations for new users
-6. Deployment
-The code of the recommendation engine can be downloaded on GitHub, if you would like to do some further digging.